 Cost Is a Factor

-Now that we’ve answered the question what is a fulfillment center and talked about warehouse providers too, you can decide which option is best for your online business.
+Now that we’ve answered the question of what is a fulfillment center and talked about warehouse providers, too, you can decide which option is best for your online business.
+Third-party fulfillment centers are the best choice for businesses that want flexible fulfillment, as they help you get more control over the entire fulfillment cost.